johnpangalos/blog.pangalos.dev/content/posts/the-making-of.md

 author = "John Pangalos"
 title = "the.making.of"
 date = "2021-03-03"
-description = "How I made this blog.
-This goes through the wonders of JAM stack and this blogs choices of technology." tags = [ "blogging", "ssg", "css" ] categories = [ "web" ]
+summary = "How I made this blog.
+This goes through the wonders of JAM stack and this blog's choices of technology.
+Includes info on Hugo, Gastby and the greatest search engine of them all...
+Bing!" tags = [ "blogging", "ssg", "css" ] categories = [ "web" ]
 +++